didierbreedt/spring-boot-web-service/README.md

 ## Curl Example
 You may run `curl.sh` to test the API calls using curl.
 Please see the script for details.

+## Lombok usage
+Please note this project uses https://projectlombok.org.
+It may interfere with you IDE linting if you don't have the necessary plugins installed.